I Was in the Navy You Know

 “Naval Gunfire Support!
 300 Rounds!
 Engage!”

-Holy crap, that was hard work!
-The top shelves in the magazine were so high that you had to stand on tip-toe to drag the shell down from the shelf and catch it on your shoulder.
-4 times out of 5, it would hit your collarbone.
-Holy crap, that hurt!
+It’s hard work to load 300 shells that weight 72lbs each!
+The top shelves in the magazine are so high that you have to stand on tip-toe to drag the shell down from the shelf and catch it on your collarbone.
+Holy crap, did that hurt!?

-Actually that storm was pretty nice.
-On any given ship, about half the people get seasick and about half don’t.
-I get sick for about the first 2 or 3 days onboard – whatever the weather – and then I am fine and nothing will bother me after that.
-Our Captain and The Jimmy both suffered from seasickness so, whenever there was heavy weather, they would send everyone who wasn’t actually required to keep the ship sailing to bed.
-The half of us who didn’t get seasick got to sit around drinking and playing cards.
-Sweet!
+Actually, storms are pretty cool.
+On any given ship, about half the crew gets seasick and about half don’t.
+I get sick for a couple of days when I first join a ship but then I am fine and not even a storm will bother me after that.
+But our Captain and First Lieutenant both suffered from seasickness so whenever there was heavy weather, they would send everyone to bed if they weren’t actually required to keep the ship sailing.
+The half of us who didn’t get seasick just sat around drinking and playing cards.
 A storm that lasted a week was a week’s vacation!

-I am sure I have missed some important bits – like the Master of Your Domain contest (predating Seinfeld by several years!) and the deckchair bonfire and my Two Days’ Nines for being thirty seconds adrift from the operations room which place it was my duty to attend and the three-legged volleyball, but I am tired so, if I remember them, I’ll tell you about them another day.
+I am sure I have missed some important bits – like the Master of Your Domain contest (predating Seinfeld by several years!) and the deckchair bonfire and my Two Days’ Nines for being “thirty seconds adrift from the operations room which place it was my duty to attend” but I am tired so if I remember them, I’ll tell you about them another day.